irods/irods_k8s/helm/irods-db/README.md

 -->

 # iRODS-DB
 This set of deployment scripts creates an irods database.
 Postgres or MySQL DBMS types are supported.
+This deployment is for test purposes only.

 ### Example helm commands for creating or removing this deployment.